Haruparu-Gensou/upcloud-mascot-uppy/README.md

-# Meet the Upcloud Mascot!
+# Meet the UpCloud Mascot!

-Meet Uppy, the Upcloud mascot!
+Meet Uppy, the UpCloud mascot!

-Uppy was inspired by some thread in Bluesky between Gensou/Usabon and the official Upcloud account.
+Uppy was inspired by some thread in Bluesky between Gensou/Usabon and the official UpCloud account.
 Here, you'll see the official assets for Uppy, which are mostly in raster.
 A vector version will be avaliable!

 *Where's all the graphics?*
 They're coming soon, trust me- I mean us.

+Legally speaking, Uppy is not officially endorsed by UpCloud the company!
+(Yet.)
+But they're chill and cheer the project on.

 # About Uppy

-Uppy is an arctic fox (in permanent winter morph) with a purple cable wrapped around her tail. (we can comfirm that Uppy is female) The way the cable is wrapped resembles the Upcloud logo.
+Uppy is an arctic fox (in permanent winter morph) with a purple cable wrapped around her - yes, Uppy is female - tail.
+The way the cable is wrapped resembles the UpCloud logo.

 She's very curious and playful, to say the least.
 Sometimes she can be a little bit credulous, but at most times, skeptical and strategic.
 However, she may get carried away in her thoughts and end up not coming to a conclusion.